cysouw/diathesis/text/c07_reflexive.md

 b.
 Der Himmel hat sich mit Wolken bezogen.
 :::

 The verb *wärmen* 'to heat' shows two different diatheses.
-First an anticausative [@next a], leading to an accusative reflexive pronoun.
-Second, a possessor raising that also be used self-inflicting [@next b], leading to a dative reflexive pronoun.
+First an anticausative diathesis, leading to an accusative reflexive pronoun [@next a].
+Second, a possessor raising diathesis that, which is additionally used self-inflicting, leading to a dative reflexive pronoun [@next b].

 ::: ex
 a.
 Der Pullover wärmt mich. \